A Forest Expert Team In Spain Fights Fire With Fire — Literally

 In the meantime, the forests of Europe are stocked with combustible material ready to ignite.

-"For 20 years, we've been making progress," says Castellnou.
+"For 20 years, we've been making progress," Castellnou says.
 "I think that we can get to a kind of equilibrium," between forests and fire.
 "But we will see more megafires.
 It's only a matter of time."